 Several partners are actively involved in this project of the Pure Shrimp Initiative, including the German governmental organization for international cooperation, GIZ, and the Costa Rican conservation agency, SINAC.
 The latter acts as the supervisory body and will ensure that the forests are preserved beyond the duration of the project.
 Once planted, the mangroves may never again be used for alternative purposes.

 The environmental protection organizations (NGO’s) GCS, FUNDECODES and ASEPALECO are supporting the project with their expert know-how and educational programmes.
-The project is being funded by companies like Shore and German organic retailer Alnatura.
+The project is being funded by companies German organic retailer Alnatura.
 Hopefully they will be joined by many more retail corporations in the near future.
 Additional project partners to support this project would be very welcome.

 Partners in this project: